 Hyaluronic acid, a gel injection, is a naturally occurring substance in the body.
 It forms part of the building blocks and nourishment for cartilage and bone.
 You can consume hyaluronic acid as a tablet or use it as a face cream, but we think it works better if injected into a joint.

-Evidence for gel injections
+Evidence for Gel Injections

 We also treat other conditions with hyaluronic acid, including: